dask/dask/docs/source/examples/word-count.rst

     (b'by', 31515),
     (b'is', 30055)]

-Count the number of words in all of the text files using ``distributed`` workers.
-Note that the ``map`` operation is non-blocking, and you can continue to work in the Python shell/notebook.
+We are ready to count the number of words in all of the text files using ``distributed`` workers.
+Note that the ``map`` operation is non-blocking, and you can continue to work in the Python shell/notebook while the computations are running.

 .. code-block:: python

    >>> futures = e.map(count_words, filenames)

-Check the status of some ``futures`` while all of the text files are being
+We can check the status of some ``futures`` while all of the text files are being processed:
-processed:

 .. code-block:: python